 Viewers will witness Delaney as she finds her way from ineffective parenting to much-improved strategies.
 Other personal stories of families from an array of backgrounds and with a spectrum of emotional challenges give viewers hope.
 Observe approaches in schools that provide strategies relevant beyond the classroom setting.
 Interwoven into the stories are surprising insights from brain researchers, psychologists and thought-leaders that reveal evidence-based ways to support mental wellness in our youth.

-Join us after the screening for a Q&A discussion with filmmaker Dr. Delaney Ruston.
+Stick around after the screening for a Q&A discussion with filmmaker Dr. Delaney Ruston.

 Thanks to our event sponsors and partners!